breezechen/YAPM/YAPM/bin/BuildZipRelease/Bin/README.txt

 Here is a description of the files which are distributed with YAPM :

 - hotkeys.xml : contains description of custom actions for Emergency Hotkeys features.
 Not required, and not present if no custom action is specified.
-- System.Windows.Forms.Ribbon.dll : ribbon control.
-Required to launch YAPM.
-- VistaMenu.dll : used to display nice menus.
-Required.
-- Taskdialog.dll : used to display custom dialog messages on Vista.
 - YAPM.exe : main executable file (of course required ^^).
 - KernelMemory.sys : driver needed to retrieve handle informations for system processes.
 Required.
 - README.txt : the file you are reading :-)
 - license.rtf : license file.
 - launch server.bat : launch YAPM as a server.
 - tcp.txt / udp.txt : data base for correspondance between a port number and its description
-- SecurePasswordTextBox.dll : protect from "displaying" password as plain text in memory

 BUGS